markets/maily/README.md

 ## Authorization

-Basically, you have 2 ways to restrict the access to `Maily`.
+Basically, you have 2 ways to restrict access to the `Maily` section.
+You can even combine both.

 ### Custom base controller